udexon/PhosCloudless/YAHUDI_PSN_FSR2.md

+__Karl Marx Class Struggle__

 Karl Marx could have been a computer scientist for proposing class struggle that can be generalized across vast categories of people.

 Indeed, the free software movement was a class struggle that liberated software users from the tyranny of proprietary Unix systems, by giving them another choice that is completely free, both financially as well as the rights to learn and innovate.

 Microsoft former CEO Steve Balmer recognized free software as the biggest threat to Microsoft's hegemony and he infamously accused Linux as Communism.

+:: indent list of lables

+- __Karl Marx Class Struggle__
+- __CLONING__
-:: Old model, independent program
+- :: Old model, independent program
-:: Jump address of program
+- :: Jump address of program
-:: Program modification
+- :: Program modification

-:: New class struggle
+- :: New class struggle
-:: Vision action
+- :: Vision action
-:: Old guards
+- :: Old guards
-:: Ageism
+- :: Ageism

 :: New class struggle
 As we enter a new decade in 2020, a new class struggle has emerged: Users are not free to modify the features and code of social media apps or other software.